Courses

 Modules

-• Module I (DSS1)
+• Module I (DSS1, major and minor)

 The main objective of this module is to provide a conceptual and practical introduction to the digital society from an interdisciplinary perspective.
 It combines social sciences, history, and computer sciences so that students can understand the foundations of the digital society and its transformations.
 In addition, the module introduces digital research methods.

-• Module II (DSS2)
+• Module II (DSS2, major and minor)

 The objective of Module 2 is to allow the students to deepen their knowledge of certain theories, case studies and issues related to the digital society using empirical research methods.
 The module focuses on the macro level (society), the meso level (institutions) and how these influence the micro level of digital practices.
 Some courses focus on the transformation of the society from a longitudinal perspective and how this affects and is driven by different social groups and institutions.
 Further courses consider how individual practices are embedded in higher level contexts.
 Students are required to prepare a research paper on a specific issue that has been covered in one of the courses.

-• Module III (DSS3)
+• Module III (DSS3, only major)

 Module 3 aims at enhancing the students' digital competences and methodological expertise through personalized and practice-oriented learning experiences.
 Cumulative workshops, lectures and the so-called science-practice link make up for 3 x 3 ECTS credits included this module.
 They are complemented by a research paper à 3 ECTS credits.
 The modalities should be discussed and, in some cases, must be approved by the study advisor.

-• Module IV (DSS4)
+• Module IV (DSS4, only major)

 The objective of Module 4 is to convey specialized analytical knowledge and expertise in addressing key debates and concerns within the evolving digital society.